vguillet/-CS4240-WAMDA_reproduction/README.md

 - horizontal_flip=True
 - target_size=(224, 224)

 Each model was trained for a total of 100 epochs, and a batch size of 32 was opted for.
 The learning rate was set to 0.0001 and the optimiser used was adam as prescribed in the paper.
-Finaly, a categorical crossentropy loss was used.
+Finally, a categorical crossentropy loss was used.

 ### 2. Training F_S_i - D_S_i:
 Upon completion of the first step, the F_S_i layers are frozen, and the Q_S_i layer is swapped out for the D_S_i layers.